CeamKrier/docker-adventure/README.md

 ![Dockerfile workdir](./zdocs/dockerfile-workdir.png)

 All the commands and instructions will be run relative to that directory.
-That’s a good practice to define a working directory to not cause conflicts while copying project related files to the base images file system.
+That`s a good practice to define a working directory to not cause conflicts while copying project related files to the base images file system.

-For example, if we change the content of ‘index.js’ on the application and re-run the docker build process, docker will recognize the changed file and will not use cached version of that step and on the following steps.
+For example, if we change the content of `index.js` on the application and re-run the docker build process, docker will recognize the changed file and will not use cached version of that step and on the following steps.
 That is not good in terms of performance.
 To overcome that:

 ![Dockerfile optimization](./zdocs/dockerfile-optimization.png)

-We can just copy the ‘package.json’ file at first and run the ‘npm install’ to get needed packages and then copy the rest of the project files.
+We can just copy the `package.json` file at first and run the `npm install` to get needed packages and then copy the rest of the project files.
-In that way, we will not wait for re-install of node packages if we just change the project related files except the ‘package.json’.
+In that way, we will not wait for re-install of node packages if we just change the project related files except the `package.json`.

-It is a good convention to copy just the bare minimum content in each successful step to avoid unnecessary step re-runs.
+It is a good convention to **copy just the bare minimum content in each successful step to avoid unnecessary step re-runs.**

 ### Docker compose

-We need to specify what containers should be able to network between each other in a file called docker-compose.yml.
+We need to specify what containers should be able to network between each other in a file called **docker-compose.yml.**

 ![Docker compose info](./zdocs/docker-compose-info.png)